Tulsi - Holy Basil

 Vietnamese Basil (Ocimum Cinnamon)

-It is very aromatic with a lighter taste with green color leaves, reddish-purple color stem, and pink flowers.
+It is very aromatic, with a lighter taste, green leaves, reddish-purple stems, and pink flowers.

 American Basil (Ocimum Americanum)

-American basil is known for its rich color, sweet flavor, and uniformity of size with green leaves, purple stems, and flowers.
+American basil is known for its rich color, sweet flavor, and uniform size, with green leaves, purple stems, and purple flowers.

 African Blue Basil (Ocimum Kilimandscharicum)

-This basil is not easily found but has green color leaves and purple flowers.
+This basil is not easy to find but has green leaves and purple flowers.
 It has a camphor scent, and all parts of the plant are edible.

 Italian Genovese Basil (Ocimum Basilicum)

-It is classic Italian species with large dark green leaves.
-It is the most common of the culinary species of basil with big green leaves and stems.
+It is a classic Italian species with large dark green leaves.
+It is the most common culinary basil, with large green leaves and stems.

 Comments